Jc-hx/custom-torch/README.md

 ## 🖊️ Description

 This app creates a tile in the quick settings so you can customize the brightness and access a slider over your apps.
-Also with a smooth swith on/off transition.
+Also with a smooth switch on/off transition.

 ## 📝 Prerequisites